 Which classical trumpet player is widely recognized worldwide?

-Maurice André is one of the most celebrated classical trumpet soloists.
+Maurice André is one of the most recognized classical trumpet soloists and is often listed among the top famous trumpet players.

 Who are well-known modern trumpet performers?

-Wynton Marsalis, Alison Balsom, and Arturo Sandoval are among the most recognized modern trumpet musicians.
+Wynton Marsalis, Alison Balsom, and Arturo Sandoval are among the most well-known modern famous trumpet players.

 What makes Freddie Hubbard important in jazz?